salibraza/BIVA/README.md

 all the analytical processing queries used are contained in querying/queries.sql

 ### Django Web Project
-The crm folder in project folder contains django project.
+The crm folder in project folder contains django project.For making a design consistent and clean we have used google material design in it as well.
 Following libraries in python virtual environment are needed to be installed to run the django project.
 ##### Bokeh
 	pip install bokeh